-State or local police will respond to most serious accidents.
+State or local police will respond to the most serious accidents.
+If police investigate the accident, you do not need to file a report.
+If police respond to your accident, ask whether they will file a report or if you need to.
 If an officer does not investigate, he or she should hand you a form, the Civilian Traffic Collision Report form, to complete and submit to the state.
 If you do not receive a form at the scene of an accident that was not investigated, it is still your responsibility to obtain it, complete it and return it within 10 days.

 Kentucky State Police Records

 Send only the form.
 Anything else (i.e. photos, insurance cards, etc.) will be shredded.

 You must file the report, but you will not hear anything back from State Police.
 There is no further investigation.
 The state simply maintains the report for three years so you may obtain a copy if you need one.